Expenses (2024-25)

 Club Membership Dues

 Students may choose to belong to campus clubs and are charged dues up to $40 per club, per quarter.
-Students may charge to their accounts the dues for membership in up to two clubs.
+Students may charge per quarter dues for membership in up to two clubs.

 Junior Class Membership Dues

-The junior class dues are $40 per year.
+Junior class dues are $40 per year.
 All members of the junior class are charged dues, except for students taking classes through the Adventist Colleges Abroad (ACA) program their junior year.
-Those ACA students will be charged junior class dues their first quarter enrolled after their ACA year.
+Those ACA students will be charged junior class dues their first quarter enrolled at WWU after their ACA year.
 This is only charged once per student.

 Senior Class Membership Dues

-The senior class votes the amount of its membership dues.
-Dues cover the cost of the class gift, and senior activities.
+The Senior class votes the amount of its membership dues and cover the cost of the class gift, and senior activities.
 Dues cannot exceed $50 per school year and must be approved by the university president.
 Autumn quarter graduates will be charged $50.
 Should the class vote dues of less than $50, an adjustment will be made later in the quarter.

 Students pay directly for caps, gowns, announcements, graduation photos etc. Nursing students pay directly for uniforms, pins, etc.